Oana-Ramona/Oana-Ramona/README.md

 ✨✨ Recruiter @Gameloft Bucharest for the Creation Department where my colleagues develop games for mobile, PC & consoles. ✨✨

-- 👀 Currently, I am seeking passionate C++ Gameplay Programmers for an unannounced open world PC / console title.
-If you are looking for a fun place to work, take a look here to find out what technical challenges you can encounter-> https://smrtr.io/76rRb
+- 👀 Currently, I am seeking passionate C++ Gameplay Programmers for an 🎮 unannounced open world PC / console title 🎮 If you are looking for a fun place to work, take a look here to find out what technical challenges you can encounter-> https://smrtr.io/76rRb

 ✨Maybe you can be our next great talent!✨